priyadarshi/Applozic-Chat-SDK-Documentation/App-Config.md

 #Webhook Url

-Webhook url is the url on which Json of each message can be received sent by one user to another within the application.
-Webhook Url can be configured by application admin in the applozic dashboard.
+Webhook Url can be configured by application admin in the applozic dashboard.All messages will be forwarded to the webhook url in JSON format.

-**Response**: Posted Json to configured Url :
+**Request Body**: Posted Json to configured Url :

  ```